Vocational Education and Training (VET), also known as Career and Technical Education (CTE), refers to skill-based education and training.

 Educational Institutes like Technical and Further Education (TAFE), universities, private colleges and many other schools offer this training.

 VET helps students to gain career-focused skills required in the current job market.
-Vocational Institutions offer various practical courses in different subjects like computing, tourism, business, marketing, and hospitality.
-If you are looking for in-depth information about VET, then this post is for you.
+Vocational Institutions offer various practical courses in computing, tourism, business, marketing, and hospitality.
+If you are looking for in-depth information about VET, this post is for you.

 Join the workforce